Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/More on C++.md

 ## Statement
 ### Jump statements in C++
 1. continue:
-   It is used to execute the next iteration of the smae loop while skipping the remaining part of the current condition.
+   It is used to execute the next iteration of the same loop while skipping the remaining part of the current condition.
 2. break:
    It is used to terminate the whole loop if the condition is met.
 3. return: